logseq/docs/db-version.md

 * Parent tag: Use this to allow the class to inherit the parent classes properties.
 By default the parent tag is the `Root tag` which doesn't have any properties.
 * Properties: Below `Parent tag`, you can add or remove existing properties to associate them with a new tag.
 These properties can be sorted by dragging one above or below the other.
 These properties will then display sorted when a new tag is used on a block or page.

+## DB Graph Importer

+The DB Graph Importer converts a file graph to a DB graph.
+Currently it imports markdown files and assets like images.
+Import of org mode files will be added later.
+For blocks the importer converts all uses of [new tags](#new-tags) to [page references](https://docs.logseq.com/#/page/term%2Fpage%20reference) because tags are now used for new tag features while page references handle inline referencing functionality.
+For pages the importer imports the previous tags to a `pageTags` property.
+If you'd like some previous tags to behave like new tags, you can specify them in the first optional input.
+Using this option also results in those converted tags not being imported as `pageTags`.
+The importer also provides two options to convert property related pages to new tags.

-## Convert File Graph to DB graph
+### Convert File Graph to DB graph

-To convert your file graph to a DB graph:

 * Click on the three dots menu in the upper right corner and select `Import`.
 * Click on the `File to DB graph` button.
 * This brings up a dialog.
 For larger graphs it takes longer for the dialog to display.
 * The dialog requires you to input a name for your graph.
 On desktop this new graph will be located under `~/logseq/graphs/GRAPH-NAME` so it is ok to give it the same name it currently has.
 * The dialog has the following optional inputs:
-    * `Tags to import ...` - This input converts any of your old tags to the [new tags](#new-tags).
+    1. `Tags to import ...` - This input converts any of your old tags to the [new tags](#new-tags).
 This is helpful if you've been using a particular tag like a new tag.
 You can also convert pages later by right clicking on a page's name.
-    * `Properties whose values are imported as new tags` - This input converts property values for the specified property to the new tags.
+    2. `Properties whose values are imported as new tags` - This input converts property values for the specified property to the new tags.
 For example, in the official docs graph the [type property](https://docs.logseq.com/#/page/type) is used this way.
 This means that all `type` property values like [Feature](https://docs.logseq.com/#/page/feature) on [this page](https://docs.logseq.com/#/page/code%20block) would get converted to the new tag.
-    * `Properties whose values are imported as parents of ...` - This input converts property values for the specified property to be [a parent of a new tag](#parent-tags).
+    3. `Properties whose values are imported as parents of ...` - This input converts property values for the specified property to be [a parent of a new tag](#parent-tags).
 For example, in the official docs graph the [parent property](https://docs.logseq.com/#/page/parent) is used this way.
 This means that all `parent` property values like [Thing](https://docs.logseq.com/#/page/thing) on [this page](https://docs.logseq.com/#/page/feature) would get converted to the new tag.